-The second season of the Boost Hospitality Marketing Course is all about working with small independent hospitality owners, helping them to increase their heads on beds, and understanding marketing in the hotel business.
+The second season of the Boost Hospitality Marketing Course is all about working with small independent hospitality owners, helping them to increase their heads on beds, and understanding marketing in the hotel business with these 5 stages of the booking process.

 This season will be about the 5 stages that a guest goes through before making a booking at your hotel, cottage, or guesthouse.